 About the author

-Nikki is an Independent Product Designer and UX strategist based in New Jersey.
+Nikki is a Sr. UX Designer working for a data company in New Jersey.
 In the last 2 years, she has helped design & build a holographic platform, contracted for a research team inside Fidelity Investments, worked in the Design Operations side of an e-commerce company, mentored brilliant design students/career-changers, advocated for UX best practices at RookieUp, have co-taught UX courses at General Assembly and have also contributed directly to the growth of the Mentorship program on UXPA-New York.
 Designing for a better world is her life.
 She also runs her own newsletter, working title, about her thoughts on the future and more.